harsh-dev-11/web-development/README.md

 Welcome to the core web workspace.

-Currently following the MERN stack and documenting each tech-stack with code and projects.
+Following the MERN stack along with projects.
 ---

-## 📦 What's Inside?
+##  What's Inside?

-Expect to find structured modules and practice work across the following technologies:
+structured modules and practice work across the following technologies:

 -  **HTML**
 -  **CSS** *(in progress)*